 BJECT tracking is a well-studied computer vision problem.
 Tracking algorithms (or trackers) should be robust to large variations of lighting, scene clutter, and handle occlusions while localizing an object across frames.
-A number of algorithms [14], [37] have approached the problem of tracking by modeling the appearance of objects as they go through illumination, pose and occlusion changes in image sequences.
-Motion models are also incorporated in these algorithms to provide a prior for object location in the current frame, given the state of the tracker in previous frames.
-Recent state-of-theart algorithms have been tested on real-world datasets [11], [8], [6].
-These datasets are usually of good image quality and capture sufficient visual information to distinguish between
+A number of algorithms [14], [37] have approached the problem of tracking by modeling the appearance of objects as they go through illumination, pose, and occlusion changes in image sequences.
+Motion models are also incorporated in these algorithms to provide a prior for object location in the current

+Manuscript received May 11, 2015; revised November 29, 2015 and January 16, 2016; accepted March 18, 2016.
+Date of publication April 21, 2016; date of current version August 2, 2017.
 This research is partially supported by the following three grants.
 First, by the US Office of Naval Research N00014-12-1-0503.
 Second, by the Institute for Collaborative Biotechnologies through grant W911NF-09-0001 from the U.S. Army Research Office.
 The content of the information does not necessarily reflect the position or the policy of the Government, and no official endorsement should be inferred.
 Third, by the Army Research Laboratory under Cooperative Agreement Number W911NF-09-2-0053 (the ARL Network Science CTA).
 The views and conclusions contained in this document are those of the authors and should not be interpreted as representing the official policies, either expressed or implied, of the Army Research Laboratory or the U.S. Government.
 The U.S. Government is authorized to reproduce and distribute reprints for Government purposes notwithstanding any copyright notation here on.
+This paper was recommended by Associate Editor J.-M. Odobez.

-Archith J. Bency and B.S.
-Manjunath are with the Department of Electrical and Computer Engineering, University of California, Santa Barbara, CA, 93106 USA e-mail: ({archith, manj}@ece.ucsb.edu).

-S. Karthikeyan, Carter De Leo and Santhoshkumar Sunderrajan were with the Department of Electrical and Computer Engineering, University of California, Santa Barbara, CA, 93106 USA.
+- A. J. Bency and B. S. Manjunath are with the Department of Electrical and Computer Engineering, University of California at Santa Barbara, Santa Barbara, CA 93106 USA (e-mail: archith@ece.ucsb.edu; mani@ece.ucsb.edu). - S. Karthikeyan, C. De Leo, and S. Sunderrajan were with the Department of Electrical and Computer Engineering, University of California at Santa Barbara, Santa Barbara, CA 93106 USA